zarf-dev/proposals/8-show-manifest-and-values/README.md

 and make progress.
 -->

-Zarf will not accept a package in the cluster as input to zarf package show-manifests or zarf package show-values-files.
+Zarf will not accept a package in the cluster as input to zarf package show manifests or zarf package show values-files.
 While certain Zarf commands, such as `zarf package inspect`, do allow the cluster as a package source, accepting cluster sources offers limited value.
 This is because variable templating is already complete, and users can view their deployed charts using [helm get manifest](https://helm.sh/docs/helm/helm_get_manifest/)

 ## Proposal